WindowsPointCloud/PointCloudSystem/README.md

 ## Troubleshooting

+### GPU requirements
+- As pointed out by [this comment](https://github.com/open-mmlab/OpenPCDet/issues/681#issuecomment-979906767), you need a GPU with the Pascal architecture.
+- Any newer architecture should be workable as well (so far we tested only in RTX2070)

 ### SharedArray
 - SharedArray is not supported on Windows OS, as pointed out by multiple [GitHub issues](https://github.com/open-mmlab/OpenPCDet/issues/1043#issue-1315948545).
 - Fortunately, we found a GitHub implementation called [SharedNumpyArray](https://github.com/imaginary-friend94/SharedNumpyArray) that works for Windows OS.
 - We integrated the entire library into this repo as `PointCloudSystem/SharedNumpyArray`, to avoid version incompatibility issues.
 - Please follow the setup instructions as pointed above to setup the `SharedNumpyAray`, and rename it as `SharedArray` so that it can works like an actual SharedArray module.

+###

 1. SharedArray is not supported on Windows OS, as pointed out by multiple [GitHub issues](https://github.com/open-mmlab/OpenPCDet/issues/1043#issue-1315948545).
 Fortunately, we found a GitHub implementation called [SharedNumpyArray](https://github.com/imaginary-friend94/SharedNumpyArray) that works for Windows OS.
 We integrated the entire library into this repo as `PointCloudSystem/SharedNumpyArray`, to avoid version incompatibility issues.
 Please follow the setup instructions as pointed above to setup the `SharedNumpyAray`, and rename it as `SharedArray` so that it can works like an actual SharedArray module.